 21-inch wheels are standard on the X7, with M Sport variants getting 22-inch alloys.
 The fact those wheels look normal-sized on the car should give you some clue as to how big the X7 really is.

-Suffice it to say, and befitting a top-of-the-line model, the X7 has all the equipment you could possibly want or need.
+Suffice to say, and befitting a top-of-the-line model, the X7 has all the equipment you could possibly want or need.
 BMW’s phosphorous-based adaptive ‘Laserlight’ headlight cluster is a standard, along with heated/cooled cupholders, a powered split tailgate and a Siri-like Intelligent Personal Assistant.

 If your trigger finger (more accurately, chequebook) is quick, you’ll be able to snag one of the limited-run Launch Edition cars, available in Design Pure Excellence or M Sport trim.
 This grants cut-crystal interior accents and LED lighting accents for the headliner.
 Bad news is, Launch Edition cars are only available in six-seater guise.